Sucker (Plantain | Banana | Pineapple)

 - Blackberries and raspberries boast an impressive list of about 250 species, all of which reproduce via suckers.

-- Other types of fruit that produce root suckers are apple trees, blueberries, cherry trees, plantain, plums, pears, pineapple, and banana.
+- Other types of fruit that produce root suckers are apple trees, blueberries, cherry trees, plantain, plums, pears, pineapple, and bananas.

 - In addition, several species of trees such as locust (Robinia) and elms (Ulmus) have aggressive roots that can spread via suckers.